greenboxal/doggohub/doc/user/project/container_registry.md

 ## Enable the Container Registry for your project

-1. First, ask your system administrator to enable GitLab Container Registry following the [administration documentation](../../administration/container_registry.md).
+1. First, ask your system administrator to enable DoggoHub Container Registry following the [administration documentation](../../administration/container_registry.md).
-   If you are using GitLab.com, this is enabled by default so you can start using the Registry immediately.
+   If you are using DoggoHub.com, this is enabled by default so you can start using the Registry immediately.

 1. Go to your project's settings and enable the **Container Registry** feature on your project.
 For new projects this might be enabled by default.
-For existing projects (prior GitLab 8.8), you will have to explicitly enable it.
+For existing projects (prior DoggoHub 8.8), you will have to explicitly enable it.

     ![Enable Container Registry](img/container_registry_enable.png)